 The Golden Eagle Project is a partnership of the National Eagle Center and Audubon Minnesota with support from the Minnesota and Wisconsin Departments of Natural Resources and United States Fish and Wildlife Service and funding through Minnesota’s Environment and Natural Resources Trust Fund.

-To find out more about the Golden Eagle Project or to volunteer with the Annual Survey, contact Project Co-Coordinator Scott Mehus at the National Eagle Center, [email protected] or 651-565-4989.
+To find out more about the Golden Eagle Project or to volunteer with the Annual Survey, contact the Golden Eagle Project at [email protected].